alexliyang/vr-project/README.md

 | Santi Puch | santiago.puch.giner@gmail.com | [santipuch590](https://github.com/santipuch590) |

+## Week2
+We have been training and finetunning VGG, ResNet and DenseNet to be able to use it in an image classification problem.
+Results and comparisons will be written in the report.

+### Code:
+  - `models/denseNet_FCN.py` - implementation taken from [here](https://github.com/tdeboissiere/DeepLearningImplementations/tree/master/DenseNet) and adapted to our framework.
+Also, we made a correction with the axis of the batch normalization layers for TensorFlow.
+  - `models/resnet.py` - implementation of ResNet using the Keras model, adapted to our framework.
+  - `weights/analyze_datasets.py`
+  - `weights/optimization.py`

+  * How to use the code:

+    - VGG baseline config:
+      `python train.py -c config/tt100k_classif.py -e baseline_vgg`

+    - Resize to 256, 256 and then take random crops of 224, 224
+      `python train.py -c config/tt100k_classif_crop.py -e crop_vgg`

+    - Substract mean and divide by std computed on the train set as image preprocessing `python train.py -c config/tt100k_classif_preprocess.py -e preprocess_vgg`

+    - Train from scratch ResNet:
+      `python train.py -c config/tt100k_resnet_baseline.py -e baseline_resnet`

+    - Fine-tune on ImageNet weights:
+      `python train.py -c config/tt100k_resnet_baseline_finetune.py -e baseline_finetune_resnet`

+    - Train DenseNet on TT100K dataset:
+      `python train.py -c config/tt100k_densenet_baseline.py -e baseline_densenet`

+### Results:

+1. VGG - TODO
+2. ResNet - TODO
+3. DenseNet - TODO
+4. Optimization - TODO

+### GOALS:
+  1. **VGG**:
+    - [x] - Analyze dataset - We extracted a CSV, statistical conclusions and plots of the classes distributions in the dataset(TT100K_TrafficSigns).
+Plots and comments in the report.
+    - [x] - Train from scratch using TT100K.
+    - [x] - Comparison between crop and resize.
+    - [x] - Evaluate different pre-processings in the configuration file: subtracting mean and std feature-wise.
+     - [ ] \(**DATASET MISSING**) - Transfer learning from TT100k dataset to Belgium dataset
+     - [ ]  \(**DATASET MISSING**)- Train from scratch or finetune (or both) VGG with KITTI dataset
+   2. **ResNet**:
+     - [x] - Implement it and adapt it to the framework
+     - [x] - Train from scratch with TT100K dataset
+     - [x] - Finetunning from ImageNet weights with TT100K dataset
+     - [x] - Compare finetunning vs train from scratch
+   3. **DenseNet**:
+     - [x] - Implement it and adapt it to the framework
+     - [ ] - Train from scratch with TT100K dataset

+   4. **Boost performance**
+      - In progress

+   5. **Report**

+      - In progress

 ## Report (_in progress_)

 A detailed report about the work done can be found in [this](https://www.overleaf.com/read/nfmcpnydkwhb) Overleaf project.